 Picture this: you sit down for a client consultation meeting with brand new clients.
-They just moved into a newly built home and they want you to completely design their bedroom.
-You know that they want a unique design with a very different style, color scheme, floorplan, and atmosphere than they had in their previous home.
-The clients seem eager to get started, but you quickly realize that they have no idea what they want.
+They just moved into a newly built home and they want you to completely design their bedroom decor.
+You know that they want a unique design with a very different style, color scheme, floorplan, and atmosphere than what they had in their previous home.
+Your interior decorating clients seem eager to get started, but you quickly realize that they have no idea what they want.
 How do you handle the situation?

 Before the meeting